saa23/ecommerce-business-insight-dashboard/README.md

 - **order_purchase_month** in order_payments table
 - states and cities location using their full name instead of codes in order_reviews, order_states, and orders tables

+All the rest is using features of excel to build the visualization and interactivity.
+Last but not least arranged the layout well to build a dashboard which is tidy, compact, and pleasing to the eye.

 # 3. Result Previews and Insights
 ## 3.1.
 Overview
 ![overview-display](./images/overview-dashboard.png)